Chi Lai Tsang at LTRC 2019 with Barry O'Sullivan, British Council (right) and Nick Saville, Cambridge Assessment English (left). Photo credit: Gad Lim

 Teaching and capacity building

-I am currently Programme Leader for the MA TESOL In-Service at the UCL Institute of Education, University College London, which offers dedicated research and practical training for experienced language teachers, and previously served as Programme Leader for the MA TESOL Pre-service, which is the largest MA programme in our department.
+I am Programme Leader for the MA TESOL In-Service at IOE--UCL's Faculty of Education and Society, University College London.
+The proramme offers dedicated research and practical training for experienced language teachers and has a talented and dynamic group of current students and alumni.
+Alongside overseeing programme-related developments, I enjoy engaging with students though provision of academic guidance and pastoral care.
+I previously served as Programme Leader for the MA TESOL Pre-service, which is the largest MA programme in our department.
 I designed and lead the popular Language Testing and Assessment module, which was offered for the first time at the UCL Centre for Applied Linguistics in 2017, and contribute to the Teaching and Researching Speaking and Listening module (in 2021), MA dissertation module, and supervision.

 I have worked with English Language Centers on the alignment of language assessments (e.g., exit tests) with curricular goals and intended learning outcomes and my advice has been sought on university entrance examinations for proof of English language proficiency, including during the Coronavirus crisis.
 Beyond my university teaching, I regularly serve in an advisory capacity and conduct workshops on varied topics nationally and internationally to different stakeholder groups.
 Selected topics that I lead include assessing speaking, fluency and pronunciation teaching/learning/assessment, mixed methods research, marking systems, formative assessment, academic integrity, and rater moderation in higher education.